apache/celix/documents/cmake_commands/readme.md

 ```

 The provided bundle targets for a celix container do not have to exists (yet).
-This removes the need for correctly ordering the add_bundle commands so that all bundle target are present before an add_celix_container command.
+This removes the need for correctly ordering the add_celix_bundle commands so that all bundle target are present before an add_celix_container command.
 If the bundle target is never added CMake will give an error:
 ```
   Error evaluating generator expression: